1npo/nwsc/README.md

 #### Available Information
 > [!NOTE]
-> Location information is part of the data model, but it's the only item in this list that doesn't come from the NWS API.
+> Location information is part of the data model, but it's the only item that doesn't come from the NWS API.
 Street addresses come from the user, and coordinates come from the [USCB geocoding service](https://geocoding.geo.census.gov/geocoder/Geocoding_Services_API.html).

 - Locations (street addresses and their coordinates)
 - Weather (current observations and forecasts)